-The .sh script will format an existing partition, copy the E2B files onto it and then run bootlace to install grub4dos:
+The .sh scripts provided will format an existing partition, then it will copy the E2B files onto it and then run bootlace to install grub4dos:

-Download and unzip the Easy2Boot file to a folder on your internal linux hard disk (rename .exe to .zip first - ensure no spaces in folder path)
+Download and unzip the Easy2Boot .ZIP file to a folder on your internal linux hard disk - use Desktop GUI or 7Zip to extract the files (sudo apt-get install 7zip).

-Open a Terminal session at the \_ISO\docs\linux_utils folder (contains utilities and scripts)
+Open a Terminal session at the new \_ISO\docs\linux_utils folder (contains utilities and scripts)

 Use chmod to make the files in linux_utils executable (sudo chmod 777 *)